-- Name four different sources of water
+- 1. Name four different sources of water

 - 2. How do people in cities and rural areas get water for various purposes?

 - 3. Take out of cooled bottle of water from

-- refrigerator and keep it on a table.
-After some time you notice a puddle of water around it.
-Why? - 4.
-We could see clouds almost every day.
-Why doesn't it rain daily? - Name the places where water is found as ice. - 6.
+- We could see clouds almost every day.
+Why doesn't it rain daily? - 5.
+Name the places where water is found as ice. - 6.
 How do aquatic animals manage to live in Arctic and Antarctic Circle? - 7.
 What are the types of rain water harvesting?